Single Image, Any Face: Generalisable 3D Face Generation: Introduction

 To mitigate this data scarcity challenge, the latest attempt for single-image 3D face generation leverages the human geometric priors by incorporating ground-truth mesh in multi-view synthesis \cite{chen2024morphable}.
 A promising finding from this work is that properly blending image appearance and mesh's geometric knowledge enables the model to work across different views, producing good quality outputs.
 However, we find that their method suffers from several limitations that significantly hamper its generalisation to unconstrained face images shown in Figure~\ref{fig:display}: (i) {\em Overfitting to the training domain} due to the stringent need for training data.
 The limited data availability prevents the model to generalise to different unseen styles; (ii) {\em Over reliance on the ground-truth mesh}, which is often unavailable in practice; (iii) {\em Insufficient multi-view consistency} because of multi-view information does not communicate inside Unet Encoder.

-In this work, to overcome these limitations we propose a novel diffusion-based generative approach, {\bf Gen3D-Face}, for more generalisable 3D face generation using unconstrained single images.
+In this work, to tackle this objective, we develop {\bf Gen3D-Face}, a latent diffusion framework that jointly generates multi-view consistent images and leverages input-estimated face geometry along with hybrid real-and-synthetic training data to reconstruct photorealistic and generalisable 3D face avatars from a single unconstrained image.
 Our model first generates consistent multi-view face images and then conducts the neural surface construction.
 To enhance the data diversity, we generate synthetic 3D face images with off-the-shelf model \cite{An_2023_CVPR}.
-Instead of requiring a ground-truth mesh, we exploit input-conditioned mesh estimation for not only mitigating the model's over reliance on the geometric prior, but also enabling it to generalise to typical cases without the ground-truth mesh, and with distinct appearance styles.
+Unlike prior diffusion-based avatar models that rely on ground-truth 3D head scans, which are expensive to obtain and raise privacy concerns, we exploit input-conditioned mesh estimation for not only mitigating the model's over reliance on the geometric prior, but also enabling it to generalise to typical cases without the ground-truth mesh, and with distinct appearance styles.
 To ensure multi-view consistency, we introduce a multi-view joint generation scheme.

 Our {\bf contributions} are summarised as follows: {\bf(1)} We investigate the under-studied single-image 3D face generation problem with a particular focus on the developed model ability to generalise to unconstrained unseen face imagery so that it is more practically useful and deployable.
-To the best of our knowledge, this is the very first attempt at tackling this meaningful problem setting in the single image 3D face generation framework with multi-view diffusion model. {\bf(2)} We propose a novel approach, Gen3D-Face, characterised by the generalisable incorporation of face geometric priors, multi-view joint generation, and joint mining of both real and synthetic 3D face data. {\bf(3)} An extensive evaluation of the proposed generalised single image 3D face generation method is carried out.
-The results demonstrate its superior performance over the state-of-the-art alternatives.
+To the best of our knowledge, this is the very first attempt at tackling this meaningful problem setting in the single image 3D face generation framework with multi-view diffusion model. {\bf(2)} We propose Gen3D-Face, a novel framework that combines input-conditioned mesh estimation (providing geometric guidance without requiring ground-truth meshes) and joint multi-view diffusion generation (ensuring identity-preserving cross-view consistency), supported by a hybrid real-and-synthetic training strategy that improves robustness in out-of-domain scenarios. {\bf(3)} Extensive evaluations demonstrate that our method achieves state-of-the-art performance while offering practical advantages in scalability and applicability to unconstrained real-world single-image inputs, since it removes the need for specialised multi-view capture or ground-truth mesh supervision.